HatriGt/AISubs/README.md

 npm run test:movie
 ```

-## Configuration

-### OpenRouter API Key Configuration

-Each user must configure their own OpenRouter API key through the configuration page:

-1. Visit the configuration page after starting the server
-2. Enter your OpenRouter API key in the "OpenRouter API Configuration" section
-3. Optionally configure HTTP Referer and preferred translation model
-4. Save the configuration

-**Note**: The server-side `OPENROUTER_API_KEY` environment variable is optional and only used as a fallback if a user hasn't configured their own key.
-For production use, each user should provide their own API key.

-### Environment Variables
+### Development Dependencies

-- `PORT`: Server port (default: 7001)
+- Node.js v14+ or Bun
-- `OPENROUTER_API_KEY`: OpenRouter API key (optional - fallback only, users should configure their own)
+- OpenRouter API key for testing
-- `OPENROUTER_REFERER`: Your app name or URL (optional - used as default if user doesn't specify)
-- `BASE_URL`: Base URL for the addon (default: http://127.0.0.1:7001)

-### AI Models

-The addon automatically selects from these models (in priority order):
-1. `meta-llama/llama-3.1-8b-instruct` (60 RPM, 1M TPM)
-2. `google/gemma-2-9b-it` (60 RPM, 1M TPM)
-3. `google/gemma-2-2b-it` (60 RPM, 1M TPM)
-4. `google/gemma-2-1.1b-it` (60 RPM, 1M TPM)
-5. `mistralai/mistral-7b-instruct` (60 RPM, 1M TPM)
+- Network access to wyzie-lib

 ## Troubleshooting

+### Common Issues

+#### No Subtitles Appearing

+**Symptoms**: Subtitles don't appear in Stremio

+**Solutions**:
-- **No subtitles appearing**: Check that wyzie-lib can find subtitles for the media, and that your OpenRouter API key is valid
+1. Verify wyzie-lib can find subtitles for the media
+2. Check that your OpenRouter API key is valid and configured
+3. Ensure the addon is properly installed in Stremio
+4. Check server logs for error messages

+#### Translation Not Working

+**Symptoms**: Subtitles appear but are not translated

+**Solutions**:
-- **Translation not working**: Ensure you have configured your OpenRouter API key in the configuration page.
-The server-side `OPENROUTER_API_KEY` is optional and only used as a fallback.
+1. Verify OpenRouter API key is configured in the configuration page
-- **Configuration not saving**: Check that the server is running and accessible
+2. Check your OpenRouter account quota and limits
+3. Ensure preferred languages are correctly configured
+4. Review server logs for API errors

+#### Configuration Not Saving

+**Symptoms**: Settings don't persist after saving

+**Solutions**:
+1. Verify `MASTER_KEY` is set in `.env` file
+2. Check file permissions on `configs/` directory
+3. Ensure server has write access to the configuration directory
+4. Verify password was entered correctly when saving

+#### Rate Limit Errors

+**Symptoms**: API rate limit errors in logs

+**Solutions**:
-- **Rate limit errors**: The addon automatically handles rate limits, but if you see errors, check your OpenRouter quota
+1. The addon automatically handles rate limits, but check your OpenRouter quota
+2. Consider upgrading your OpenRouter plan for higher limits
+3. Reduce the number of concurrent translation requests

+### Debug Mode

+Enable verbose logging by checking server console output.
+All operations are logged with timestamps and error details.

+## Security

 ### Password Protection

 Each user configuration is protected with a password:

-1. **First Time Setup**: When you first visit the configuration page, you'll be prompted to create a password (minimum 8 characters)
+1. **Initial Setup**: Create a password (minimum 8 characters) on first visit
-2. **Unlocking**: Each time you visit the configuration page, you'll need to enter your password to unlock and modify settings
+2. **Unlocking**: Enter password to access and modify settings
-3. **Session**: Once unlocked, your configuration remains accessible for 30 minutes without re-entering the password
+3. **Session Duration**: Configuration remains unlocked for 30 minutes
-4. **Saving Changes**: When saving configuration changes, you must re-enter your password for security
+4. **Saving Changes**: Password required to save modifications
-5. **Password Recovery**: If you forget your password, you'll need to create a new configuration (old settings cannot be recovered)
+5. **Password Recovery**: Not supported - create new configuration if forgotten

-**Security Notes**:
-- Your password is never stored in plain text - only a secure hash (PBKDF2 with 100,000 iterations) is saved
-- Configuration files are encrypted with your password using AES-256-CBC
+### Security Features

+- **Password Hashing**: PBKDF2 with 100,000 iterations
+- **Encryption**: AES-256-CBC for configuration files
+- **File Permissions**: Restricted to owner only (600)
-- Each configuration file is independently encrypted with its own password
+- **Independent Encryption**: Each configuration file encrypted separately
-- Passwords are required to modify settings, but not to use the addon (read-only access for subtitle requests)
-- Configuration files have restricted permissions (600 - owner read/write only)

-## Notes
+- **Read-Only Access**: Subtitle requests don't require password

+### Security Best Practices

+1. **MASTER_KEY**: Always use a secure, randomly generated key in production
+2. **API Keys**: Never share your OpenRouter API key
+3. **Network Security**: Use HTTPS in production environments
+4. **File Permissions**: Ensure `configs/` directory has restricted access
+5. **Regular Updates**: Keep dependencies updated for security patches

+### Data Storage

-- User configurations are stored in encrypted files in the `configs/` directory and persist across server restarts
+- **Configuration Files**: Stored in `configs/` directory with encryption
-- Subtitle content is cached in memory for serving
-- The addon uses intelligent chunking and parallel processing for optimal translation speed
+- **Subtitle Cache**: In-memory cache for performance (not persisted)
+- **No User Data**: No personal information is stored or transmitted

 ## License

-MIT
+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+**Note**: This addon requires each user to provide their own OpenRouter API key.
+The server does not provide a shared API key for security and quota management reasons.